cbrnr/python-intro-short/11-Input_and_Output/11-Input_and_Output.md

 11 – Input and output
 =====================
 We will now delve into simple input and output (I/O) operations, which includes activities such as getting input from the keyboard, reading text files, string formatting, and writing data to text files.

-We will start with string formatting.
+Let's start with string formatting.

 String formatting
 -----------------
 We are already familiar with the built-in `print` function.
-If we pass it an argument, the function will write this argument on the screen (more technically, it will write to standard output):
+If we pass it an argument, the function will print this argument on the screen (more technically, it will write to standard output):

 ```python
 >>> print("Hello")